 Designation of a barter exchange network

 The members of a designated barter exchange network are not required to pay GST and QST in respect of the barter units accepted in exchange for property or services.
-The members, if they are registrants (This link will open a new window), must charge GST and QST in respect of the taxable supplies of property or services they make in exchange for the barter units.
+The members, if they are registrants, must charge GST and QST in respect of the taxable supplies of property or services they make in exchange for the barter units.
 The taxes in respect of such property or services are calculated on the exchange value of the barter units accepted as consideration.